James Reese Europe: Death

 On the night of May 9, 1919, Europe performed for the last time.
 He had been feeling ill all day, but wanted to go on with the concert (which was to be the first of three in Boston's Mechanics Hall).
 During the intermission Europe went to have a talk with two of his drummers, Steve and Herbert Wright.
 After Europe criticized some of their behavior (walking off stage during others' performances), Herbert Wright became very agitated and threw his drumsticks down in a seemingly unwarranted outburst of anger.
 He claimed Europe did not treat him well and that he was tired of getting blamed for others' mistakes.
 He lunged for Europe with a penknife and was able to stab him in the neck.
 Europe told his band to finish the set and he would see them the next morning.
 To Europe and his band the wound seemed superficial.
 As he was carried away, he told them "I'll get along alright."
 At the hospital, they could not stop the bleeding and he died hours later.

 News of Europe's death spread fast.
 Composer and band leader W. C. Handy wrote: "The man who had just come through the baptism of war's fire and steel without a mark had been stabbed by one of his own musicians ...
 The sun was in the sky.
 The new day promised peace.
 But all the suns had gone down for Jim Europe, and Harlem didn't seem the same."
 Europe was granted the first ever public funeral for a black American in the city of New York.
 Tanney Johnson said of his death: "Before Jim Europe came to New York, the colored man knew nothing but Negro dances and porter's work.
 All that has been changed.
 Jim Europe was the living open sesame to the colored porters of this city.
 He took them from their porters' places and raised them to positions of importance as real musicians.
 I think the suffering public ought to know that in Jim Europe, the race has lost a leader, a benefactor, and a true friend."

 At the time of his death, he was the best-known black-American bandleader in the United States.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.
-Europe was mentioned by F. Scott Fitzgerald in his short story "No Flowers".
+Europe was mentioned in F. Scott Fitzgerald's short story "No Flowers".

-Herbert Wright was convicted of manslaughter, and served eight years in prison.
+Herbert Wright was convicted of manslaughter, and sentenced to fifteen years, but was released early after eight years on good behavior.